How can we help you advocate for Texas youth?

 Advocacy Training Details

 Advocating for Community Change

 This training provides a general overview of the process and importance of advocating for policy change on the community level.
 Topics of discussion include the importance of strategic planning, media advocacy, communicating with policymakers and community stakeholders, and other aspects of policy change efforts.
-Participants will learn how to best utilize their organization’s or agency’s resources to create community change to reduce substance abuse.
+Participants will learn how to best utilize their organization’s or agency’s resources to create community change to reduce substance misuse.
 This workshop offers the who, what, when, where, why, and how of successfully advocating for your cause with decision-makers.